 “Our project Smart CE marking is the perfect proof of the successful collaboration with these leading digital construction players.
 By welcoming them as affiliate members, we look forward to stepping up our game and to leading the debate on such topics as Data Templates and digital tools at the EU-level.

-To be compliant with the Construction Products Regulation (CPR), the manufacturers in Europe must deliver a Declaration of Performance (DoP) to the market according to harmonized standards (hENs).
+To be compliant with the Construction Products Regulation (CPR) that is in operation today, the manufacturers in Europe must deliver a Declaration of Performance (DoP) to the market according to harmonized standards (hENs).
 At present the DoP-s are only available in formats, that cannot be processed electronically in BIM tools.
-Therefore, Smart CE marking was introduced by CPE, to provide the link between the physical product and its DoP in a digital manner.
+This is why Smart CE marking project has been initiated.
+This marking represents a Data template in accordance with the Construction Products Regulation.
+It incorporates not only the properties defining the construction product, but also essential characteristics for the establishment of DoP in electronic format as well as legal requirements.

 This collaborative approach would help the European manufacturers to easily comply with their documentation duties, reduce the accompanying administration, and would make their product data machine-readable across multiple software systems, and thus their products – more accessible to the market.
 More importantly, this would bring countless benefits across the value chain, facilitating the sustainable competitive growth of the European construction industry by improving the overall collaboration in the sector.